 | dotrelate | Planned (join/union) | Future feature |

-Key difference: JAF is lazy by default, while dotsuite is mostly eager.
-This enables JAF to handle datasets that don’t fit in memory.
+The key difference: JAF is lazy by default, while dotsuite is mostly eager.
+This is what lets JAF handle datasets that don’t fit in memory.

 Performance Characteristics